jarrettlebov/OperonPredict/intergenic_analysis/commands.md

 # Commands
-Below is a set of commands used to explore read mapping to intergenic regions of E. coli K12.
+Below is a set of commands used to explore reads mapping to intergenic regions of E. coli K12.

 <!-- MarkdownTOC autolink="true" -->